-Afghanistan-Pakistan border clashes: What we know so far
+Pakistani, Afghan forces exchange deadly border fire: What’s next?

 India, which is currently hosting Afghan Foreign Minister Amir Khan Muttaqi on his first visit there, has yet to comment on the border clashes.
 Islamabad has viewed New Delhi’s engagement with the Taliban with suspicion.

-Ibraheem Bahiss, Kabul-based senior analyst for Crisis Group, said that Muttaqi’s red-carpet welcome in India was “probably a factor in the ultimate decision by Pakistan army to escalate in the major way that we saw”.
+Ibraheem Bahiss, a Kabul-based senior analyst for the International Crisis Group, said Muttaqi’s red-carpet welcome in India was “probably a factor in the ultimate decision by the Pakistan army to escalate in the major way that we saw”.

 Could these clashes escalate?

-Security analysts and a former diplomat Al Jazeera spoke to suggest that both the sides would like to avoid escalating the matter.
+Security analysts and a former diplomat Al Jazeera spoke to suggested both sides would like to avoid escalating the matter.

 Asif Durrani, a former Pakistani ambassador and special representative to Afghanistan, told Al Jazeera he believes “the chances of this clash [spilling over] to something bigger and more serious [are] minimal.”